wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 ## Next steps

-In the next post, we will do hands-on attacks against the exposed prediction API via brute forcing.
+In the next post, we will do hands-on attacks against the exposed prediction API via different brute force approaches.

 Now it will become interesting! **Stay tuned.**